 While the majority of pink saliva cases can be traced to minor problems in the mouth or throat, in some cases the symptom may indicate a more serious underlying condition.
 In particular, the issue should be medically evaluated if other troubling symptoms persist, such as coughing.
 Chronic coughing can bring blood into the mouth.
 If blood is present, this may signal a lung-related disease or infection.

-Multiple sclerosis represents one condition that may cause pulmonary problems, and thus pink saliva.
+Multiple sclerosis represents one condition that may cause pulmonary problems, and thus pink-colored saliva.
 This neurological disorder causes lesions in the brain, which in turn can overly stimulate portions of the nervous system.
 As a result, both the heart and the lungs can experience hypertension.
 The aforementioned blood can then appear with coughing.
-Generally, dark pink saliva bordering on red will be more likely to warn of a deeper problem than slightly pink saliva.
+Generally, dark pink saliva bordering on red is more likely to indicate a deeper problem than slightly pink saliva.

 In addition to pulmonary issues, gastrointestinal problems may also serve as the source of dark pink saliva.
 For example, acid reflux from the stomach can damage the throat’s lining.
 When the acid travels up the throat, some of it may reach the mouth, bringing blood from the throat with it.
 Long-term stomach issues can cause raw spots, or ulcers, to form in the stomach, which can also leak blood that may make its way to the mouth and to saliva.
 Such gastric issues are usually accompanied by other symptoms like burning sensations in the chest, stomach pain, and sore throat.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!